Electrical-Extrusion/sprint-4/Objective 8 - Extract HTTP Data.md

 Common Gateway Interface (CGI) is a protocol for web servers to ????

 ## We Do
-Use Wireshark to find any one of the following:
+Use Wireshark to find all of the URLs requested from a specific website.
+1. Gather

 -  A list of top-level domains for all DNS queries made.
--   The URLs requested from a specific website
   -   The filename and file type for each file downloaded from legacylifespaces.com.
 -   The URL resource name and real file name for the PDF file requested from serveftp.com.
 -   The URL resource name and real file name for the SWF file requested from serveftp.com.